testing-library/user-event/README.md

 // or

-const { default: userEvent } = require('@testing-library/user-event')
+const {default: userEvent} = require('@testing-library/user-event')
 ```

 ## API

 Note: All userEvent methods are synchronous with one exception: when `delay`
 with `userEvent.type` as described below).
-We also discourage using
+We also discourage using `userEvent`
-`userEvent` inside `before/after` blocks at all, for important reasons
+inside `before/after` blocks at all, for important reasons described in
-described in
 ["Avoid Nesting When You're Testing"](https://kentcdodds.com/blog/avoid-nesting-when-youre-testing).

 ### `click(element, eventInit, options)`